0chain/zboxcli/README.md

 Use upload command to upload a file.
 By using help for this command, you will see it takes parameters:
 * --allocation -- the allocation id from the newallocation command
 * --localpath -- absolute path to the file on your local system
-* -- remote path -- remote path where you want to store.
+* --remote path -- remote path where you want to store.
 It should start with "/"
+* --thumbnailpath -- Local thumbnail path of file to upload
+* --encrypt -- [OPTIONAL] pass this option to encrypt and upload the file

 Command